1885: Special Delivery mail service began in the United States.

 1991: Gene Roddenberry died at age 70.

 1400: Geoffrey Chaucer, author of October 26:

 1774: The First Continental Congress adjourned in Philadelphia.
 October 27:

 1787: The first of the Federalist Papers was published in a New York newspaper.
 October 28:

 1636: Harvard College founded in Mass.
 October 29:

 1618: Sir Walter Raleigh, the English military adventurer and poet, was executed.
 October 30:

 1735: John Adams, the second President of the United States, was born in Braintree, Mass.
 October 31:

-1864: Nevada became the 36th State.
+1517: Martin Luther posted the 95 Theses on the door of the Wittenberg Palace church, marking the start of the Protestant Reformation in Germany.
 JANUARY FEBRUARY MARCH APRIL MAY JUNE JULY AUGUST SEPTEMBER NOVEMBER DECEMBER [Go Back to My Home Page]

 1800: Thomas Macaulay born.